fractal-analytics-platform/fractal-server/docs/internals/users.md

 🔐 *Restricted to superusers*.

-New users can be registred by a superuser at [`/auth/register`](https://fastapi-users.github.io/fastapi-users/latest/usage/routes/#register-router):
+New users can be registered by a superuser at [`/auth/register`](https://fastapi-users.github.io/fastapi-users/latest/usage/routes/#register-router):

 ```console
 $ curl \